neongreen/artyom.me/should-you-learn-haskell.md

 * Writing small, one-off programs/scripts is often annoying, because:

-    * libraries are optimised too much for “professional” usage and not enough – for messing around
+    * libraries are optimised too much for “professional” usage and not enough for exploring/messing around
     * mutable variables are inconvenient to use
     * there's no automatic coercion between e.g. numeric types
     * you have to import a dozen modules to write anything remotely complicated